 Load balancing component 172, based on resources available, determines where to assign tasks among dedicated solutions 182 and shared solutions 188.
 Load balancing component 172 is configured to receive performance metrics from a plurality of virtual machines which can be associated with disparate cloud services.
 Load balancing component 172 is further configured to select one or more target virtual machines among VMs 184 and/or VMs 190 (or gateways 192, or more generally shared solutions 188, where particular VMs 190 cannot be selected) to run tasks based on the performance metrics (as discerned by, e.g., analytics component 176), a multiservice load balancing scheme, and task parameters.

 Load balancing schemes can be based on a variety of rules.
 In an embodiment, a load balancing scheme can be based on CPU settings associated with the tasks.
 CPU settings can be task parameters, historical values, or user-provided values.
-In various embodiments, a first CPU setting provides that the target virtual machine has the lowest task number among the plurality of virtual machines; a second CPU setting provides that the target virtual machine has CPU availability greater than or equal to the second CPU setting; and/or a third CPU setting provides that the target virtual machine is dedicated to the one of the tasks having the third CPU setting, and wherein the target virtual machine remains dedicated until the one of the tasks is complete.
+In various embodiments, a first CPU setting provides that the target virtual machine employs a custom task allocation algorithm; a second CPU setting provides that the target virtual machine has CPU availability greater than or equal to the second CPU setting; and/or a third CPU setting provides that the target virtual machine is dedicated to the one of the tasks having the third CPU setting, and wherein the target virtual machine remains dedicated until the one of the tasks is complete.
 In one or more of the foregoing embodiments, the first CPU setting can be a minimum CPU setting (e.g., 0%), a second CPU setting can be a value greater than zero but less than a maximum CPU setting (e.g., 1% to 99%), and a third setting can be a maximum CPU setting (e.g., 100%).

-In embodiments, the load balancing scheme may include a class.
+In embodiments, a task allocation algorithm of the load balancing scheme (e.g., a custom load balancing algorithm) may include a class.
 The class includes a routine, and the routine includes aspects to define a configuration set, receive task objects associated with the tasks and a list of including the plurality of virtual machines to assign the tasks, allocate resources, and deallocate resources.
 In this manner, load balancing and auto-scaling work complementarily.
+In embodiments, a default task allocation algorithm can assign a task to a virtual machine having the lowest number of tasks.

 As described above, analytics component 176 is configured to monitor performance metrics of the two or more cloud services including the dedicated solution and the shared solution.
 This is useful as existing cloud solutions do not provide performance metrics in a uniform manner, and may require complicated development efforts to create services for observing and reporting performance metrics.
 Cloud computing data processing system 152 automates this process for dedicated solutions 182 and shared solutions 188.
 Analytics component 176 can retrieve performance metrics from shared solutions 188 using a routine proprietary to the shared solution and can retrieve performance metrics from agents 186 associated with VMs 184 of dedicated solutions 182.

 In embodiments, analytics component 176 can use recent performance, stored historical performance, or processing requests to discern projected performance.
 The performance metrics and associated resource utilization can be forward-looking, incorporating the projected performance in task allocation decisions, load balancing, auto-scaling, et cetera.
 Load balancing can alternatively or complementarily be performed based on VM resource loading, first fit, number of tasks, et cetera.
 In embodiments, task parameters can include a load balancing scheme to be used, or applications can select their own load balancing schemes.
-Custom load balancing schemes can be defined by users.
+Custom load balancing schemes can be defined by users (which are utilized when, e.g., when the CPU setting is set to zero).